biomedSP/biomedsp.github.io/_pages/people.md

       position: PhD Student
       description: >
         Melody is a PhD student in the Wellcome Trust Translational Neuroscience programme at the University of Edinburgh.
 Her research focuses on understanding non-invasive modalities, particularly retinal imaging and EEG, to investigate links between eye and brain changes in Alzheimer's Disease.
-      email: Melody is a PhD student in the Wellcome Trust Translational Neuroscience programme at the University of Edinburgh.
-Her research focuses on understanding non-invasive modalities, particularly retinal imaging and EEG, to investigate links between eye and brain changes in Alzheimer's Disease.
+      email: M.N.Sequeira@sms.ed.ac.uk
       linkedin: melody-noella-sequeira-832493196/
+    - name: Grant Kirkwood
+      image: /images/people/grant.png
+      position: PhD Student
+      description: >
+        I am a PhD student in the Centre for Clinical Brain Sciences and UK Dementia Research Institute, funded by the Engineering and Physical Sciences Research Council (EPSRC).
+My thesis title for my PhD is 'Analysis and quantification of the waste clearance in the human brain and its role in neurodegeneration, vascular disease and neuroinflammation'.
+      email: Grant.Kirkwood@ed.ac.uk
+      linkedin: grant-kirkwood-b1126a171/
 ---